 Stay Alert

-Plus, watch for tracks, scat, or movement—especially at dawn and dusk.
+Also, watch for tracks, scat, or movement—especially at dawn and dusk.
 If you see fresh sign, give the area space and choose another spot.

 Carry Bear Spray